fsm/fsm/README.md

 ## Getting Started

-Check out our [example repository](https://github.com/fsm/example).
+Check out the [getting started](https://github.com/fsm/getting-started) repository.
 It provides an example and a README that is more specific to building a chatbot.

-After looking at the example, you can get started building your own chatbot by cloning down the [getting started](https://github.com/fsm/getting-started) repo as a base for your project.

 ## Conversational Interfaces